fpgaprince/rtd/docs/source/hdl.rst

-    second, the ones to take notice of are the integer related ones. because the integer uses the system bit rep, most likely 32bits. we'll need to specify how many bits/registers we want to use to represent a numeric value when entering the circuit level.
+    second, the ones to take notice of are the integer related ones. because the integer uses the system bit rep, most likely 32bits. we'll need to specify how many bits/registers we want to use to represent a numeric value when entering the circuit/hw/bit level.

 TO UNSIGNED